-Patriot Platinum International is a comprehensive coverage plan for U.S. citizens traveling outside the United States.
+Patriot Platinum International is a comprehensive coverage plan for anyone traveling outside the United States.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as the next day or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.
 Physical cards along with the policy will be mailed to you on the next business day.
 You should receive them in about five to seven business days within the United States.

 What is covered and not covered?